TianpeiLuke/CodeLib/src/searching/README.md

 2. __Backtracking__

    Implemented with a stack of node-path and a hash table of visited nodes.
 Backtracking implements a DFS-style traverse across the entire space.

+   1. Sudoku

+   2. All paths in a graph

+   3. All subsets

 3. __Augmented BST and kth-order Statistics__